owlchester/kanka-docs/docs/source/features/mentions.md

 The advanced mention can also specify the HTML anchor the link should point to using `[entity:123|anchor:post-69]`.

 You can also display a field from the entity instead of its name in the link with `[entity:123|field:location]`.
 Some options are type, location, race, gender, pronouns, title.
+You can even inject the target's entry with `[entity:123|field:entry]`.

 ```{admonition} Limitation
 While you can render a target's entry with `[entity:123|field:entry]`, the target's entry won't include parsed mentions.
 This is to avoid performance issues and crashing the servers with loops.